-Chrit Longmaid is the founding principal of reDefining Efficiency, a management consultancy specializing in reducing operating costs and maximizing operational efficiency for small business. reDefining Efficiency was originally conceived to compliment reDefining Facilities, a consultancy specializing in sustainable facilities management.
+Chrit Longmaid is the founding principal of reDefining Efficiency, a cost control consultancy specializing in reducing operating costs and maximizing operational efficiency for small business. reDefining Efficiency was originally conceived to compliment reDefining Facilities, a consultancy specializing in sustainable facilities management.
 The catalyst that brought about reDefining Efficiency was an exciting project with the Santa Rosa Chamber of Commerce.

-In the summer of 2012, Chrit spearheaded the relocation of the Chamber.
-The project included coordinating the logistics of the move, overseeing the build out of the new space, selecting and configuring the new furniture, designing the network infrastructure, implementing a new telecom platform, overseeing a desktop and server upgrade, and designing the interior signage.
+In the summer of 2012, Chrit spearheaded the relocation of the Santa Rosa Chamber.
+The project included coordinating the logistics of the move, overseeing the build out of the new space, selecting and configuring new furniture, designing the network infrastructure, implementing a new telecom platform, overseeing a desktop and server upgrade, and designing the interior signage.
 While coordinating the move under an extremely tight budget and even tighter time frame (inside eight weeks), he managed to address several cost-saving opportunities that reduced the annual operating budget by $15 K. His experience working with the Chamber on such a successful project brought to light the real value his experience and expertise could bring to small business.
-As a result, reDefining Efficiency‘s business model was created to provide what so many businesses could use in today’s economy – immediate and quantifiable cost-savings.
+As a result, reDefining Efficiency‘s business model was created to provide what so many businesses need in today’s economy – immediate and quantifiable cost-savings.

 He also played a defining role as Nelson’s move coordinator, space planner and design strategist.
-From start to finish, he was responsible for the architectural design, space planning, furniture selection, IT/telecom configuration, office equipment and signage design for ten new branch offices.
+From start to finish, he was responsible for the architectural design, space planning, furniture selection, IT/telecom configuration, office equipment, signage and branding design for ten new branch offices.
 He standardized the furniture as well as the finishes to unify Nelson’s brand identity and eliminate unnecessary furniture expenses in the future.
 In addition to several large scale IT deployments, Chrit’s experience relocating branches under strict deadlines and tight budgets gave him extensive project management experience that has proved invaluable to customers in need of end-to-end solutions.